 Referees need to establish if a Conflict of Interest (CoI) exists - such conflicts have the potential to lead to biased advice affecting objectivity and impartiality.

 Referees must self-determine if a CoI exists.
-Use the to determine the level of CoI.
+Use the NHMRC guidelines to determine the level of CoI.

 If a HIGH CoI exists, the referee should excuse themselves from the process.